Technology

 An AI-powered copilot for hardware engineering teams that searches electronic components, parses datasheets, and streamlines project scoping directly within Slack and Microsoft Teams using natural language queries.

-The founders appear to be exploring or pivoting to 'Clam,' an enterprise AI agent security product described on YC as a 'Semantic Firewall' that scans every AI message for personal info leaks, prompt injection, and malicious content.
+The founders appear to be exploring or pivoting to 'Clam,' an enterprise AI agent security product that scans every AI message for personal info leaks, prompt injection, and malicious content.
 This suggests either strategic optionality or a pivot toward the higher-TAM enterprise AI security market.

 Instead of memorizing part numbers or digging through catalogs, engineers just ask their Slack bot "find me a 3.3V low-dropout regulator under $0.50 with automotive temp range" and get instant, accurate results.